-It is believed that during this 16 day period, feeding and caring for anyone in need generates good karma that helps bring peace to the departed.
+It's believed that during Pitru Paksha, feeding and caring for anyone in need generates good karma that helps bring peace to the departed.
 What a great way to do your part!

 While you explain the significance of Pitru Paksha to your children, tell them that a good Hindu is respectful and loving to their parents, grandparents and elders.
 Remind your children that there are blessings in obedience.

-This 16 day period is considered inauspicious and is not a suitable time to begin any new venture, get married, buy a house or a car.
+This 16-day period is considered an unfavorable time to start a new venture, get married, buy a house or a car.

-Those who do not offer food and water to their ancestors during Pitru Paksha will receive none in their after life.
+Those who don't offer food and water to their ancestors during Pitru Paksha will receive none in their afterlife.